News Archive

 As Paul Friedlander writes in his book ''Rock and Roll: A Social History,''

-Mr. Berry ''created the most literate, stylistically innovative and original music
+Mr. Berry ''created the most literate, stylistically innovative and original

 of the era.''
-If the formulaic lyrics of early rockers were narrowly focused on
+If the formulaic lyrics of early rockers were narrowly focused

-boy meets girl, Mr. Berry's songs went beyond this to appeal to the concerns of
+boy meets girl, Mr. Berry's songs went beyond this to appeal to the concerns

 white adolescents dealing with issues like parents, dancing, cars, lust and new